FilipDem/Domoticz-iROBOT-ROOMBA-plugin/README.md

 [Install]
 WantedBy=multi-user.target
 ```
+* To start up the service at boot, execute `sudo systemctl enable roomba`
 * Start the service with `sudo service roomba start`
 * You can check if the service is correctly started with `sudo service roomba status` (should show `active (running)`)